 The implication is clear: a hurricane’s damage extends well beyond the narrow outline of its immediate path.

 When Hurricane Maria devastated the island of Puerto Rico in 2017, every resident was affected in some capacity.
 But even though the island is situated in the Eastern Caribbean, over 2,000 miles from the mainland of the United States, the storm ended up having a direct impact on the U.S. economy.

-Following Hurricane Harvey, a logistics company in Washington State found itself struggling to complete shipments due to port closures in the Houston area, located over 2,300 miles away.
+Following Hurricane Harvey, a logistics company in Washington state found itself struggling to complete shipments due to port closures in the Houston area, located over 2,300 miles away.
 Various freight and logistics concerns have been top of mind recently due to the catastrophic damage unleashed by more frequent and more intense storms.

 In 2018, The Federal Motor Carrier Safety Administration (FMCSA) issued an emergency declaration in the hours leading up to Hurricane Michael.
 The notice included Florida, Georgia, South and North Carolina, Tennessee, Alabama, and Louisiana.
 Many of those states were not directly in the path of Michael, but the FMCSA knew that a major storm would have far-reaching consequences.

 Hurricane damage has a major ripple effect on the wider economy.
-While a storm typically lasts for 9 days, the impact can extend for weeks or even months.
+While a storm typically lasts for around nine days, the impact can extend for weeks or even months.
 If a shipping route is rendered inaccessible, employees need to be made aware of open roads in order to minimize delivery disruption.